Carlson-J/ND-tree_tabular_data_emulator/README.md

 <emulator_name>_interpolate_single_dx1
 <emulator_name>_free
 ```
 The details on how to call it vary for different language and are shown in the next section.
-Details on what each function does is detailed in the doc-string in [cpp_emulator/emulator/emulator_externs.cpp](cpp_emulator/emulator/emulator_externs.cpp)
+Details on what each function does is detailed in the doc-strings in [cpp_emulator/emulator/emulator_externs.cpp](cpp_emulator/emulator/emulator_externs.cpp).
+Note that the header file is copied into the source directory when creating the shared library, so **creating multiple emulators must be done in serial.**

 ## Using an Emulator
 ### Python
 Loading an emulator in python is simple.
-You can either load it directly into python or load a C++ library.
+You can either load it directly from the hdf5 file into python or load a C++ library.

 ```python
 from nd_emulator import EmulatorCpp, load_emulator